top of page

 But deliver us from evil, Amen!

-Next, we learn that our father is transcendent (“in heaven”) …and therefore eternal: he is not subject to the corruption and death characteristic of immanent, spatiotemporal reality.
+Next, we learn that our father is in heaven.
+Transcendent and therefore eternal, he is not subject to the corruption and death characteristic of the spatiotemporal realm.

 This is why Moses (Exodus 3) was so concerned to learn God’s name.
-He knew the Israelites would ask and would not follow him until they knew.
-In the language of philosophy, a name is ‘essential,' not ‘accidental.'
+He knew the Israelites would ask and would not follow him until they knew…and knew that he (Moses) knew.
+Knowing a name was like knowing a password…or a secret handshake or coded door knock.
+In the language of philosophy, name was ‘essential,' not ‘accidental.'

-But God’s name is certainly ‘holy’ (or hallowed”): it is by definition unique and that makes polytheism an oxymoron.
-Yes, God is Roger Penrose smart’.
+God’s name is certainly ‘holy’ (or hallowed): it is by definition unique and that makes polytheism an oxymoron.

 The second stanza of the prayer is eschatological.
-While the first stanza reveals the ‘primordial’ state of things, this stanza presents the ‘ultimate’ state of things: his kingdom comes, his will is done, and the boundary between heaven and earth disappears.
+While the first stanza reveals the ‘primordial’ state of things, this stanza presents the ‘ultimate’ state: God’s kingdom comes, God’s will is done, and the boundary between heaven and earth disappears.

 As ‘father,' God has a care to provide for and protect his ‘children,' and it is very specific: feed me, forgive me, protect me!
 What child has not uttered these same petitions at one time or another to his own father?
 And what loving father has not granted these petitions, when appropriate, to the best of his ability?